 For the futures of the high school students undertaking the role of reconstruction

-Since 2012, SoftBank Group Corp. has supported TOMODACHI, a Japan-U.S. exchange initiative led by the U.S. Embassy in Japan and the U.S.-Japan Council, a non-profit educational organization.
-Participants study leadership and community contributions during a 3-week program at the University of California, Berkley.
-Many of this program's alumni are making use of what they learnt for the benefit of their local communities and have demonstrated leadership in a range of arenas.
+Since 2012, The SoftBank Group has supported the TOMODACHI Initiative, a U.S.-Japan exchange partnership led by the U.S. Embassy in Tokyo and the U.S.-Japan Council, a non-profit educational organization.
+As part of the initiative, high school students from Iwate, Miyagi, and Fukushima prefectures, the regions affected by the Great East Japan Earthquake, are invited to learn about leadership and community contribution during a 3-week all-expenses-paid program at the University of California, Berkeley.
+Many of the program's alumni are putting what they have learned to use for the benefit of local community organizations, and have demonstrated leadership on a range of occasions.

 On-going support activities for affected areas